 Do not double a dose to make up for the dose you have missed.

 If you have trouble remembering your dose, ask your pharmacist for some hints.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you take too much (overdose)

-Emergency at the nearest hospital, if you think you or anyone else may have taken too much Inza.
-Do this even if there are
+think that you or anyone else may have taken too much Inza.
+Do this even if there

 While you are taking Inza

 Things you must do